 Note: Names and descriptions are subject to our white/blacklist filters.
 For more information on these filters please click here.

 There are a number of creative ways that our developers can use sound.
-For details on how to do this, please click here and see the section labeled Implementing Audio.
+For details on how to do this, please see the Sounds and Music Developer Hub article.